The media in Salt Lake City were very helpful to the prosecution, both in what they did report, and in what they didn't report.

 Bare foot prints were found which were clear enough to distinguish the toes.
 The first impression of local forensic experts was that the footprints probably were not from Esar Met, but it was a possibility.
 An outside expert would have clarified that those footprints could not have come from him.
 Nevertheless, at the trial they were presented as coming from 'him or one of the other roommates'.

-14) There are problems with the medical examiners testimony
+12) There are lots of problems with the medical examiners testimony

 The medical examiner who conducted the autopsy is widely respected in some parts of Utah.